azharlabs/papert-code/docs/cli/commands.md

       - When active, shell mode uses a different coloring and a "Shell Mode Indicator".
       - While in shell mode, text you type is interpreted directly as a shell command.
     - **Exiting shell mode:**
-      - When exited, the UI reverts to its standard appearance and normal Qwen Code behavior resumes.
+      - When exited, the UI reverts to its standard appearance and normal Papert Code behavior resumes.

 - **Caution for all `!` usage:** Commands you execute in shell mode have the same permissions and impact as if you ran them directly in your terminal.

-- **Environment Variable:** When a command is executed via `!` or in shell mode, the `QWEN_CODE=1` environment variable is set in the subprocess's environment.
+- **Environment Variable:** When a command is executed via `!` or in shell mode, the `PAPERT_CODE=1` environment variable is set in the subprocess's environment.
 This allows scripts or tools to detect if they are being run from within the CLI.